-Selected participants will receive detailed information on the J-1 visa application process and documentation required from Rice University and all documentation must be submitted to Rice at least 90 days prior to arrival (or by early May for early August start date).
+Selected participants will receive detailed information on the J-1 visa application process and documentation required from Rice University and all documentation must be submitted to Rice at least 90 days prior to arrival in the U.S.

 - Certification of English Language Ability by:

 - Passing the CWOVC English Language Interview or

 - Submission of minimum English Language test scores

 - Scanned copy of the photograph page of your passport

 - Current University Transcript/Grade Report in English